Career and Technical Education (CTE)

 Civil Rights Notification

 It is the policy of Utah Career and Technical Education (CTE) that no person shall, on the basis of race, color, national origin, sex, age or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal assistance.
-Equal opportunity is a priority of the Utah State Office of Education.
+Equal opportunity is a priority of the Utah State Board of Education.

 Any persons seeking further information on nondiscrimination policies or wishing to file a grievance under Title VI, Title IX and Section 504 are encouraged to contact their respective, district-level, civil rights monitoring officer(s).